 Shark class is the Upper Key Stage 2 class within Cambois Primary, so consists of years 5 and 6.
-We are taught by Mrs Darbyshire and supported in the morning by Miss Baxter.
+We are taught by Mr Sandy.
 As the oldest children in the school we have many responsibilities, including managing and organising the Fruit to Suit tuck-shop.